robinz-labs/digishow/README.md

 4. **presets and beats**

-	The Preset Launcher and Beat Generator are key DigiShow components.
+	The Preset Launcher and Beat Maker are key DigiShow components.
 We demonstrate them with progressive lighting console examples.

 5. **audio input**